top of page

 • Cardigan Food Bank – Tue & Fri, 10am–3pm

-From heathland to hearth, TWYMO’s briquettes are more than just fuel—they help keep homes warm, support local wildlife, and help the community.
+TWYMO briquettes are more than just fuel.
+They keep homes warm, support local wildlife, and strengthen the community — proving that even the wildest heathland can give something back.

 Comments